 How did you get your business started?

-For the first 3 years I continued to work part time for a boutique training organisation, as a business trainer and facilitator with leadership teams across Melbourne, as I developed and refined Think Bespoke’s career and business services.
+For the first three years I continued to work part-time for a boutique training organisation, as a business trainer and facilitator with leadership teams across Melbourne, as I developed and refined Think Bespoke’s career and business services.
 There is a common saying that people buy from people they know, like and trust.
-Being somewhat desk bound with the care of my Mum and young children, LinkedIn became a critical tool for how I leveraged my networks and generated leads and referrals for Think Bespoke.
+Being somewhat desk-bound with the care of my Mum and young children, LinkedIn became a critical tool for how I leveraged my networks and generated leads and referrals for Think Bespoke.

 With a content marketing strategy in place for Think Bespoke, this began to influence my community and previous colleagues began to reach out to me on LinkedIn, having read my blog posts and engaged with me online and via my face to face workshop content about LinkedIn and Career Planning.
 With an international network of connections on LinkedIn, I also have a strong track record working in leadership roles in sales and marketing for global brands.
 This meant that past colleagues, who’d been watching my business journey from the sidelines, began to refer their friends and family to Think Bespoke’s LinkedIn and career planning services.

 What lessons have you learned so far on your business journey?

 The most important lesson I have learnt is to always be open to learning and trying something new.
 I would never have imagined that what started as a resume writing business would turn into a training consultancy for individuals and organisations.
 The concept of being a ‘lifelong learner’ has always helped me be open to new opportunities and to try new things.
 I genuinely want to help people and this attitude has opened many doors for me.
 The money comes after you help.